HE-ArcSurvivors/differential-equations-solver/README.md

 ## Important Information ##

-* Rapport on Google Drive
+* Rapport on Google Drive, LaTeX or Word ?